ChameleonCloud/chi-in-a-box/DEVELOPMENT.md

 ```

 **Note**: when working in the Vagrant VM, be careful of what you delete!
 The host checkout of `chi-in-a-box` is mounted inside the virtual machine, so if it is deleted, you may be losing work-in-progress.

+## Using prebuilt image

+- Need to update /etc/hosts
+- Need to replace some other host entries